ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Cloudformation**:
 	**Outputs** is an optional section of the CloudFormation template that describes the values that are returned whenever you view your stack's properties.
+	`UpdateReplacePolicy` attribute is primarily used to retain or in some cases, back up the existing physical instance of a resource when it is replaced during a stack update operation.
+	`UpdatePolicy` attribute is primarily used for updating resources and for stack update rollback operations.
+	**cfn-init** helper script is not suitable to be used to signal another resource.
+You have to use **cfn-signal** instead. you can use the **DependsOn** attribute to ensure the creation of a specific resource follows another, it is still better to use the **CreationPolicy** attribute instead as it ensures that the applications are properly running before the stack creation proceeds.

 **AWS ElastiCache**
 	use for the website's in-memory data store or cache.